Bluebells and more spring wildflowers in Carley State Park, Minnesota

 More than bluebells

-When I visited in 2021, spring flowers intermixed with the season’s first bluebells included false rue anemone (Enemion biternatum), rue anemone (Thalictrum thalictroides), Dutchman’s breeches (Dicentra cucullaria), white trout lilies (Erythronium albidum), cutleaf toothwort (Cardamine concatenate), early meadow rue (Thalictrum dioicum), large-flowered bellwort (Uvularia grandiflora), and a few things I couldn’t identify.
+But when I have visited at the end of April previously, spring flowers intermixed with the season’s first bluebells included false rue anemone (Enemion biternatum), rue anemone (Thalictrum thalictroides), Dutchman’s breeches (Dicentra cucullaria), white trout lilies (Erythronium albidum), cutleaf toothwort (Cardamine concatenate), early meadow rue (Thalictrum dioicum), large-flowered bellwort (Uvularia grandiflora), and a few things I couldn’t identify.

 Dutchman’s Breeches may seem strange, but look closely and you can see they are related to the bleeding hearts found in many home gardens.